skyler-ferrante/HSV-Color-Tester/README.md

 # HSV-Color-Tester
-Simple OpenCV program that can be used to find upper and bottom bounds for the inRange function, on a image and from the camera.
+Simple OpenCV program that can be used to find upper and bottom bounds for the inRange function, on a image or from the camera.

 Make sure you have the OpenCV library.
 Then you can build with: